DmitryZagr/ru.mail.server/README.md

 ```sh
 $ make
 ```
-  - In docker-compose.yml file  specify the host-port and folder whith  static files.
+  - In docker-compose.yml file  specify the host-port and folder with static files.
   - Running
  ```sh
 $ docker-compose up